unamem/terraform-aws-kubernetes/modules/kubernetes/README.md

 ![](https://img.shields.io/badge/kubernetes-v1.19.3-green.svg)
 ![](https://img.shields.io/badge/ubuntu-20.04-blue.svg)

-This module will spin a up all you need in your infrastructure to run a kubernetes cluster.
+This module will create a new kubernetes cluster inside your VPC.

+You can find the parameters [here](params.md)

 Last tested with: